Buck Whaley in Smyrna in 1788-1789

 Whaley gives no first names.

-but it is unclear what the source is.
+But on examining this again, Ryan is unsure what the source is.

 - Mrs. Maltass and her 4 unmarried daughters.